manlikegreg/forgex/README.md

 # ForgeX — Universal Project Bundler

+Pinned — How to run your app (Working directory + Start command)
+- Working directory controls where the command runs inside your uploaded project.
+- If your entry is in a subfolder (e.g., test/main.py):
+  - Working directory = . and Start command = uvicorn test.main:app --host 127.0.0.1 --port 8000
+  - OR Working directory = test and Start command = uvicorn main:app --host 127.0.0.1 --port 8000
+- For a single script: Start command = python path/to/script.py
+- Use 127.0.0.1 or 0.0.0.0 as host (127.0.0 is invalid).

+Quick usage
+1) Backend: pip install -r backend/requirements.txt
+2) Frontend: cd frontend && npm install
+3) Dev: python dev.py (opens backend + frontend)
+4) In the UI: Upload your project → set Working directory + Start command → Start build → download EXE.

 ForgeX is a desktop app (Electron) with a React + Vite + TypeScript frontend and a FastAPI backend.
-It detects project types, lets you configure build options, runs builds in a sandbox, streams logs in real-time, and stores build history in SQLite.

-Main features
+Minimal features
-- Import folder or zip
-- Auto-detect language (Python, Node, Java, Go, Batch, Rust, C#)
-- Edit start command and advanced options
-- Choose output formats (.exe/.msi/.app/.AppImage/.deb/.zip)
-- Python end-to-end build via PyInstaller with venv
-- Real-time log streaming via WebSocket
-- Build history in SQLite at ~/.forgex/forgex.db
-- Electron-packaged app via electron-builder
+- Upload folder/zip
+- Set Working directory + Start command (see pinned section)
+- Build Python apps to a single EXE (PyInstaller)
+- View live logs and download artifacts

 Prereqs
 - Node.js 18+